 Only you, members of your household and employees may hunt wild deer on your land without a game hunting licence.

-DPI can help you by:
+NSW DPI can help you by:

 If you already hold the appropriate licences, access the hunter register to find licensed, volunteer hunters who are ready to help you manage native game ducks.

 You can also add your details to the landholder register to allow available hunters to contact you and offer their help.

 Everyone who needs to manage or hunt native game ducks in NSW must hold a licence and be part of the Native Game Bird Management Program.

 The Program sets a high standard for hunting native ducks and provides an ethical framework that allows volunteer hunters to assist landholders to protect their crops.

 There are two licences that apply to landholders: